-Sheller is a professor of sociology and director of the Center for Mobilities Research and Policy.
-She is a founding theorist in the field of mobilities research.
+Sheller is director of Drexel’s Center for Mobilities Research and Policy and a professor in the College of Arts and Sciences.

 Mimi Sheller examines how people move, how mobile communication changes how people move and how new systems of mobility can actually create immobility.
 It’s no wonder, then, that she’s designed Drexel’s Center for Mobilities Research and Policy (mCenter) to cross boundaries within disciplines and within Drexel.
 As the founding director of the mCenter, she works across the university and across nations to better understand these mobilities, which she defines as “the large-scale movements of people, objects, capital, and information across the world, as well as the more local processes of daily transportation, movement through public and private space, and mobile communications.”